-If "Medication (Oral)" is selected, the following question should be asked:
+If "Medication (Oral)" is selected the following question should be asked:

 - Specify the oral medication being used:

-- o Metformin
+- Metformin

 - Glyburide

-- Glipizide
+- o Glipizide

-- Glimepiride
+- o Glimepiride

-- o Repaglinide
+- Repaglinide

 - Nateglinide

-- Piogiltazone
+- o Piogiltazone

 - Rosigiltazone

 - Acarbose

 - Miglitol

 - Dapagliflozin

-If "Medication (Injected)" is selected, the following question should be asked:
+If "Medication (Injected)" is selected the following question should be asked:

 - Specify the injected medication being used:

-- o Insulin manual injections
+- Insulin manual injections

-- Insulin pump
+- o Insulin pump

 - Albiglutide

 - Dulaglutide

-- Exenatide
+- o Exenatide

 - Liraglutide

 - Pramlintide

-In this case, there are multiple answers to the first (parent) question, which drives the behavior of different child questions, and in fact, two answers in the parent drive the same child question.
+In this case, there are multiple answers to the first (parent) question which drive the behavior of different child questions, and in fact two answers in the parent drive the same child question.
 Here is how you would set up this type of parent/child relationship.

-First, create the four questions:
+First create the four questions: